Choice and Control with Applied Behavior Scientist, Dr. Susan Friedman

 Differential Reinforcement

-Extinction (Behaviour Science)
+Extinction (Behavior Science)

 Poisoned Cue / Poisoned Label